crypthow/crypthow.github.io/_posts/2021-02-11-a-beginners-guide-to-understanding-price-prediction.md

 ## Put It Into Perspective

 Now we can compare our dream market cap with existing ones, compare the amount of gain with well established companies.
-This will allow you to finally draw a picture in your mind of what it actually mean for the price of 1 ETH, to go from $1,800 to $10,000.
-Remember though, nothing is impossible in crypto, things are crazy and very irrational.
+This will allow us to finally draw a picture in our mind of what it actually mean for the price of 1 ETH, to go from $1,800 to $10,000.
+Remember though, nothing is impossible, things are crazy in the world of crypto.

 ### What is this gain worth?